 Key Ingredient Notes

-- Chicken – We prefer chicken tenders since they cook and marinate quickly.
-Boneless skinless breasts or thighs work well too though!
-You could even brine a whole chicken with pickle juice if you have enough of it.
+- Chicken – I often use chicken tenders since they cook and marinate quickly.
+Boneless skinless breasts or chicken thighs work well too!
+You could even brine a whole chicken in pickle juice if you have enough.

 - Kosher salt – Salt is a crucial part of any brine.
-Since pickle juice is fairly salty, you don’t need extra for the brine.
-Salt denatures the protein strands, which simply means they’re able to trap water, resulting in a juicy, moist texture.
-Don’t forget to season the tenders before you cook them though.
+Since pickle juice is fairly salty, you don’t need to add extra salt to the brine.
+Salt denatures protein strands, which helps them trap moisture, resulting in a juicy, moist texture.
+Don’t forget to season the tenders before you cook them, though.

 - Olive oil – To sauté the chicken until perfectly golden brown.
 Canola oil works fine too.